VeritasSoftware/xUnit-Addons/README.md

 ```

 In the interface implementation, specific to each test, put your code specific to the Test in the Run Action, as shown below.

+The code in the Run Action will run asynchronously before the test or group of tests decorated with the custom attribute.

 ```csharp
 public class LoadAIModel : IRunBeforeTest